ccnmtl/flgstatic/content/term/long-take.md

 date: '2015-02-03T11:50:49+01:00'
 term: long-take
 title: Long Take
+termsummary: 'The long take is a shot of some duration.'
 ---

 The long take, a shot of some duration, was not an aesthetic choice